11 Natural Ways to Deal with Stress, So You Can Stay in High Vibrations

 Notice when you find yourself speaking like a victim of time.
-For example, “I’d like to stop and chat but I don’t have time.”
-Instead, speak as the source and master of time-for example, “I’ll make time for that.”
+For example, “I’d like to stop and chat, but I don’t have time.”
+Instead, speak as the source and master of time.
+For example, you could say, “I’ll make time for that.”

 I know that I will make time for the things that matter most.

 I love to read.
-Gain new knowledge everyday, especially in the area of self development.
+I feel passionate about gaining new knowledge everyday, especially in the area of self-development.
 Make sure not all of your reading is escape reading.
-After a year or two of reading the best books that you carefully curate to make you better, you will find yourself more grounded, more peaceful, with far more tools to calm and de-stress.
+After a year or two of reading the best books that you carefully curate to make you better, you'll find yourself more grounded, more peaceful, with far more tools to calm and de-stress.

-It’s also a great way to build your character, through studying, and pondering, and talking to others around you about the stuff that you’re learning.
-Journal what you learn, so that it becomes part of your way of being.
+It's also a great way to build your character, through studying, pondering, and talking to others around you about the stuff that you're learning.
+Journal what you learn so that it becomes part of your way of being.

 9. Forgive and Let Go